recomb-conference/recomb2026/call_for_papers.md

 - Data privacy and security in biomedical research

 ## Submission Guidelines

 Submissions should represent original, previously unpublished work.
 The Program Committee will rigorously review submitted papers.
 Selected papers will be accepted for presentation at the conference.
 Please use the following submission link: [{{ site.links.easychair }}]({{ site.links.easychair }}).

 All papers must be original and not simultaneously submitted to another journal or conference.

-Authors **must post their submission on a preprint server like bioRxiv**.
-They should not assume that a formal proceedings volume will be published, as a final decision is still pending.
-All accepted papers will have opportunities for publication through our journal partners.
+Authors of accepted papers are **required to post the final version of their paper on bioRxiv** by the final version due date (25 February 2026).
+Please note that a formal proceedings volume may not be produced; instead, accepted papers will have publication opportunities through our partnering journals.

 ### Key Dates